 Fluid Mobile Responsive Design

-A lot of effort has also gone into making sure my website is mobile-friendly…
+…so a lot of effort has also gone into making sure my website is mobile-friendly.

-Mobile-friendly or responsive web design ensures that a website adapts dynamically to all of the modern devices people access the web from these days, such as phones, tablets and desktops.
+Mobile-friendly or responsive web design makes sure that a website adapts dynamically to all of the modern devices people access the web from these days, such as phones, tablets and desktops.

 Ideally, to see how this works take a look at this site on your desktop computer and then across all of your mobile devices to see how it adapts…